boardgameio/boardgame.io/docs/concepts.md

 }
 ```

-These state objects are passed around everywhere, and maintained
+These state objects are passed around everywhere and maintained
 on both client and server seamlessly.
 The state in `ctx` is
 incrementally adoptable, meaning that you can manage all the
 state manually in `G` if you so desire.